Ibrahim-Iradukunda/alu-shell/basics/README.md

-ln -s /bin/ls __ls__: Create a symbolic link cp -u *.html ../: a script that copies all HTML files from the current working directory to the parent directory mv [A-Z]* /tmp/u/: a script that moves all files beginning with an uppercase letter to the directory
+ln -s /bin/ls __ls__: Create a symbolic link cp -u *.html ../: a script that copies all HTML files from the current working directory to the parent directory mv [A-Z]* /tmp/u/: a script that moves all files beginning with an uppercase letter to the directory rm *~: script that deletes all files in the current working directory that end with the character ~